 The initial results were published by the Federal Chancellery on 20 April 2022.
-These indicate that the Post’s e-Voting system has been improved since 2019, while further improvements are also required, such as to the cryptographic protocol and verifiability with the preservation of voting secrecy.
-The Post must implement the improvements and the system will then be subjected to another independent review.
-The focus is upon meeting the security requirements for the use of e-Voting systems.
-These are defined in the revised legal bases.
-By mid-2022, the finalised Ordinance on Political Rights (VPR) and the Federal Chancellery Ordinance on Electronic Voting (VEleS) will be submitted to the Federal Council for enactment and are to be implemented by the Federal Chancellery.
+These indicate that Swiss Post’s e-voting system has been improved since 2019, while further improvements are also required, such as to the cryptographic protocol and verifiability with the preservation of voting secrecy.
+Swiss Post must implement the improvement measures, and the system will then be subjected to another independent review.
+The focus is on meeting the security requirements for the use of e-voting systems as defined in the revised legislation.
+After the detected security flaws have been resolved, the system will be relaunched at the beginning of 2023.